pytchlang/pytch-vm/doc/source/user/sprite.rst

 uses ``hide`` to disappear from the stage then the balloon will also disappear.

-.. function:: self.say_nothing()

-Remove a speech balloon (if there is no speech balloon shown then this does nothing).

 .. function:: self.say_for_seconds(content, seconds)

 Show a speech balloon, wait for the number of seconds given, and then